New Year Bumper Sale @ Rs. 1 X

 What is the effect of Pat on the Liver?

-Side effects of Pat rarely affect the liver.
+Pat is rarely harmful for the liver.

 What is the effect of Pat on the Heart?